Developer-BT/DietXML/Rust/readme.md

 **Output:**
 **Output:**

-We see there are two elements added, but we see they are nested next to each other in the hierarchy.
+We see there are two elements added, but we see they appear side by side within the same parent element.

 ```xml
 ``` xml